Cactus and the desert work together in Arizona like salt and pepper.

 If you dig up a saquaro in Arizona you are looking at a fine and jail time.
 Cactus rustling is now on the books but they won’t hang you for it,yet.

 Rustling cactus, on face value, looks like a pretty easy crime, except for the needles.
-The downside is that selling a stolen cactus to a buyer, in a place they are already plentiful, seems like a bit too much work to make the theft worth doing.
+The downside is that selling a stolen cactus to a buyer, in a place they are already plentiful, seems like a bit too much work to make the theft have an upside.